 Games are scored at the main event via earning achievements.
 Each achievement has a point value which contributes to one of the five scoring categories.

-Standard Achievements are counted exactly as their points are listed on the scoring sheet.
-Achievements can only be earned once.
-For multi-point achievements, teams earn the highest value based on their work.
+Standard Achievements can only be earned once.
+For multi-point achievements, teams earn the highest tier based on their work.
 For example: